Has your child been complaining about foot or leg pain? The most common reasons why children experience foot and leg pain are the following:

 They key is to find the correct type of orthotics and fit them in the correct type of shoes.
 You will be amazed by what a difference it will make in your child’s daily life.

-How Can You Tell If Your Child Needs to Wear Orthotics? – Let’s Find Out!
+How to Tell If a Child Needs to Wear Orthotics? – Let’s Find Out!

 Keep in mind that we all have a certain degree of pronation or supination.
 However, when pronation or supination becomes excessive, children might start complaining about their feet and legs hurting.
 How can you tell if your child is pronating excessively?